Madhuarvind/FinWiseAi/docs/dataset.md

     2. The `synthesizeTransactions` flow is invoked with a prompt instructing the LLM to create diverse and plausible transaction data.
     3. The LLM returns a structured JSON array of synthetic transactions.

+Synthetic data is generated following realistic spending patterns (merchant names, amounts, timestamps, categories) but contains zero real user information.
+This approach ensures a high-fidelity evaluation while upholding the strictest standards of privacy and data protection.

 ---

 ## 3. Dataset Composition for Standard Evaluation